 Marketing and Communications

-Clear and concise communication is essential to ensuring your organisation’s message is delivered effectively, to the right audience, at the right time.
-The goal of any communication is to keep people informed, engaged, and supporting your work, while raising awareness of the cause at a local and national level.
+Clear and concise communication is essential to ensuring your organisation’s message is delivered effectively, to the right audience, at the right time. it also covers the internal communications of the organisation.
+Marketing communication tools include advertising, personal selling, direct marketing , sponsorship, communications, public relations, social media, customer journey and promotion.

-n the social sector an organisation needs to communicate with a range of audiences, from service users, local advocates, and the wider community, to funders, other organisations, and the Government.
+In the social sector an organisation needs to communicate with a range of audiences, from service users, local advocates and the wider community, to funders, other organisations and the Government.
 In order to do this effectively, you’ll need to have a toolkit of content to adapt to each situation.

-SociaLink’s Mapping the Social Sector research shows in the social sector marketing and promotion as the most common area needing support.
+SociaLink’s Mapping the Social Sector research shows that marketing and promotion in the social sector is the most common area needing support.
 Below are some resources as a starting point.

 Ehara taku toa, he takitahi, he toa takitini

 My success should not be bestowed onto me alone, as it was not individual success but success of a collective

 When you have a great organisation or idea, how do you let the world know?
 These TED Talks share the latest thinking on how to spread a message in our hyperconnected world.

 Ministry of Health – NGO Health and Disability Network